rsankar9/HVCHackathon/README.md

 Files provided:

 - Directory: HVCHackathon
-- Contains 5 folders
+- Contains 4 folders
 	- Scripts
 	- SampleData
-	- HVCinstallation
 	- HVC
 	- Installation

 Step 1: We will first setup our environment with all required installations.

-Follow README.md in installation folder.
+Follow README.md in folder `HVCHackathon/Installation `.

 Step 2: We shall generate annotations automatically.